 It can be as short as 20 minutes, or take up to an hour, and it’s essentially a way for your potential new employer to ensure that your CV is factual, before they bring you in for a face to face interview.
 So take it as seriously as an in-person interview

-Below are 5 tips to help you ace a telephone screening for supply chain roles:
+Below are 5 tips to help you ace a telephone screening:

 Tip no 1